 Epidemiology of Swyer Syndrome

-The condition itself is relatively benign; however, several morbidities have been previously associated with the syndrome.
-Gonadoblastoma or dysgerminoma are more common in patients with Swyer syndrome compared to the general population.
+The condition itself is relatively benign, but several morbidities have been associated with the syndrome.
+For example, gonadoblastoma and dysgerminoma are more common in patients with Swyer syndrome compared to the general population.

-Pregnancy in patients with Swyer syndrome is not possible without an ova donation procedure.
-Even with ova donation-based procedures, the potential for a successful pregnancy is quite low and similar to those with ovarian failure due to other causes.
-Patients with Swyer syndrome are phenotypically females, but with poor secondary sexual characteristics’ development.
-Without the administration of sex hormones, the development of secondary sexual characteristics is poor.
+Pregnancy in patients with Swyer syndrome is not possible without ova donation.
+Even with ova donation procedures, the potential for a successful pregnancy is quite low and similar to those with ovarian failure due to other causes.
+Patients with Swyer syndrome are phenotypically women, but they have poor development of secondary sexual characteristics without the administration of sex hormones.

 Pathogenesis of Swyer Syndrome

-In the normally developing fetus, a common gonadal primordial develops that later evolves into either a testis or an ovary depending on the presence of male-specific or female-specific molecular ligands.
-The timing, dose and expression of these sex-determining genes are essential for the normal development of the gonads and for the normal sex development of the fetus.
+In normally developing fetuses, common gonadal primordial cells develop and later evolve into either testes or ovaries, depending on the presence of male-specific or female-specific molecular ligands.
+The timing, dose, and expression of the sex-determining genes are essential for normal development of the gonads and normal sex development of the fetus.
 Swyer syndrome is caused by sex-determining region Y (SRY) gene mutation.

-Problems in the timing, dose or expression of these genes are responsible for the majority of the cases of disorders of sex development including Swyer syndrome.
+Problems in the timing, dose, or expression of those genes are responsible for most cases of disorders of sex development, including Swyer syndrome.

 Genes involved in Swyer syndrome

-Swyer syndrome results from a mutation in the SRY gene in about 20% of the cases.
+Swyer syndrome results from a mutation in the SRY gene in about 20% of cases.
 The most common type of mutation is a small deletion in the DNA-binding region of the SRY gene.
-The second most common gene to be involved in complete gonadal dysgenesis in an XY female is the NR5A1 which encodes for the steroidogenic factor-1 nuclear receptor.
+The second most common gene to be involved in complete gonadal dysgenesis in an XY woman is NR5A1, which encodes for the steroidogenic factor-1 nuclear receptor.
 Mutations in this gene are responsible for about 9% of the cases of Swyer syndrome.

 The first target of the activation of the SRY gene is the activation of the transcription of the SOX9 gene.
 A faulty SOX9 gene will render the SRY gene ineffective in determining the sex of the fetus and will cause Swyer syndrome.

-Mutations in the MAPK pathway are responsible for the reduction of the expression of SOX9 and SRY genes and the activation of the expression of female-specific genes such as WNT, beta-catenin or FOXL2.
+Mutations in the MAPK pathway are responsible for the reduction of the expression of SOX9 and SRY genes and the activation of the expression of female-specific genes such as WNT, beta-catenin, and FOXL2.
 The endpoint is again a female phenotype in an individual with an XY karyotype.
 MAPK mutations are responsible for about 18% of Swyer syndrome cases.

 Clinical Characteristics of an Individual with Swyer Syndrome

-Individuals with Swyer syndrome typically show normal prepubertal development; hence, the diagnosis is usually made during the diagnostic workup for primary amenorrhea.
+Individuals with Swyer syndrome typically show normal prepubertal development; hence, diagnosis usually is made during diagnostic workup for primary amenorrhea.

-Individuals with Swyer syndrome are usually taller than those who are age and sex matched.
-Females with Swyer syndrome are in average 10–12 cm taller than those without Swyer syndrome.
+Individuals with Swyer syndrome are usually taller than those who are age- and sex-matched.
+Women with Swyer syndrome are an average of 10–12 cm taller than those without Swyer syndrome.
 This could be related to the delayed closure of the epiphyseal plates due to the low serum levels of sex hormones.

 Diagnostic Workup for Individuals with Primary Amenorrhea

-Individuals with primary amenorrhea should undergo a breast examination to assess the stage of breast development.
-Females with Swyer syndrome typically show delayed or no breast development.
-In that case, a follicle-stimulating hormone serum level test is performed.
-Patients with Swyer syndrome have gonadal dysgenesis; therefore, the follicle-stimulating hormone serum level is expected to be high.
+Individuals with primary amenorrhea should undergo breast examination to assess stage of breast development.
+Women with Swyer syndrome typically show delayed or no breast development.
+In such cases, a follicle-stimulating hormone serum level test should be performed.
+Patients with Swyer syndrome have gonadal dysgenesis; therefore, follicle-stimulating hormone serum levels are expected to be high.

-Once the diagnosis of gonadal dysgenesis is made, tumor markers should be checked because of the increased risk of tumor formation in the abnormal gonads.
+Once a diagnosis of gonadal dysgenesis is made, tumor markers should be checked because of the increased risk of tumor formation in the abnormal gonads.

-The main tumor markers to be checked in an individual with Swyer syndrome:
+The main tumor markers to be checked in an individual with Swyer syndrome are as follows: